 Have you ever looked at a photo where the subject with perfectly in focus while the background was completely out of focus and wondered how the photo was taken?
 Hint it’s not the camera as much as it is the lens!
 With such a large aperture, the subject can be isolated in focus while the background is out of focus.
 If you're buying a new lens, look for an aperture 2.8 or smaller (f2, f1.8, f1.4 etc)

-Since the 50mm lens does not zoom, the lens can be fit into a small package.
+Since the 50mm lens does not zoom the lens can be fit into a small package.
 This makes the lens lightweight too.
 The 50mm is great for travel.
 It adds a ton of power with its large aperture and versatility in its standard focal length to be able to shoot everything from close portraits of friends and family to beautiful landscapes.
-So even if you’re not traveling but you take photos of anything with eyes, you can benefit from the 50mm lens.
+Even if you’re not traveling but you take photos of anything with eyes, you can benefit from the 50mm lens.

 4: It Will Change The Way You Shoot

 Like I mentioned in tip #3, the 50mm lens does not zoom.
 It’s one fixed focal length.
 This means if you want to get closer to your subject, you can just twist your lens and get closer, you have to physically move your feet to get closer to them.
 This new way of interacting with the world in front of your camera will change the way you think about taking a photo, for the better.